Skip to main content

 5. Available Assistance Programs in 2026

-While the price shield has ended, several support programs continue for low-income households.
+While the price shield has ended, several support programs continue to help French households with energy costs.

 The Energy Voucher (Chèque Énergie)